-During the academic year 2015-16, as a visiting research scholar at The George Washington University, Salvador conducted joint research with the International Institute of Tourism Studies and the Center of Real Estate and Urban Analysis on good urban planning and the impacts of walkability on urban tourism performance in destinations including Washington D.C.
-For more information, please visit our blog.
+During the academic year 2015-16, as a visiting research scholar at the George Washington University, Salvador conducted joint research with the International Institute of Tourism Studies and the Center of Real Estate and Urban Analysis on good urban planning and the impacts of walkability on urban tourism performance in destinations including Washington, D.C.
+Learn more.

 Salvador served as director/dean of the Tourism and Leisure School/Faculty of Tourism and Geography at the Rovira I Virgili University between 2002 and 2014.
 Among his most relevant major publications are his books entitled The Global Theme Park Industry (CABI, 2007) Análisis Territorial del Turismo y Planificación de Destinos Turísticos (Tirant lo Blanch, 2011, co-authored with JF.
 Vera, F. López and M. Marchena), Geographies of Tourism: European Research Perspectives (Emerald, 2013, co-edited with J. Wilson) and Tourism Destination Evolution (Routledge, 2016, co-edited with P. Brouder, A. Gill and D. Ioannides).